top of page

 Reform Education

 Focus on restoring fundamentals - reading, writing and teacher led instruction not computer screens.
-Strentghen parental controls.
+Strengthen parental controls.

 Community Safety

-Support law enforcement, enforce the rule of law on our roads, and invest in real solutions to mental health and addiction that improve community safety.
+Support law enforcement, enforce laws on our roads, and invest in solutions to mental health and addiction that improve community safety.

 LATEST NEWS & CAMPAIGN UPDATES